-The spice saffron beat out placebo in this randomized double-blind study, but Alzheimer’s patients aren’t on sugar pills, they’re on drugs like donepezil, sold as Aricept.
-If some drug company wanted to release a new drug, they’d have to compare it not to placebo, but to the current leading treatment, and why should it be any different with flowers?
-“A 22-week, multicenter, randomized, double-blind controlled trial of saffron in the treatment of mild-to-moderate Alzheimer’s disease, saffron versus Aricept
+The spice saffron beat out placebo in this randomized double-blind study.
+But Alzheimer’s patients aren’t on sugar pills; they’re on drugs like donepezil, sold as Aricept.
+If some drug company wanted to release a new drug, they’d have to compare it not to placebo, but to the current leading treatment—and why should it be any different with flowers?
+“A 22-week, multicenter, randomized, double-blind controlled trial of [saffron] in the treatment of mild-to-moderate Alzheimer’s disease.”
+Saffron versus Aricept, the leading drug.